Tropical solution of discrete best approximation problems: Tropical Polynomials and Rational Functions

 In the setting of max-plus algebra $\mathbb{R}_{\max,+}$, the rational function appears to be a difference of two piecewise linear convex functions, whereas in max-algebra $\mathbb{R}_{\max}$, this function becomes a ratio between two spline functions.

-The class of real difference-of-convex (DC) functions is known to be very reach \cite{Hartman1959Onfunctions,Tuy2016Convex}.
-Specifically, any continuous function can be approximated by a DC function, which makes the approximation by Puiseux rational functions be theoretically and practically sound.
+The class of real difference-of-convex (DC) functions is known to be very rich \cite{Hartman1959Onfunctions,Tuy2016Convex}.
+Specifically, any continuous function can be approximated by a DC function, which makes the approximation by Puiseux rational functions theoretically and practically sound.

-We finally note that, as in the case of polynomials, any tropical rational function given in terms of max-algebra can be directly transformed into that in the max-plus algebra setting and vice versa.
+We note that, as in the case of polynomials, any tropical rational function given in terms of max-algebra can be directly transformed into one in the max-plus algebra setting.

-\section{Tropical best discrete approximation problems}
+\section{Tropical Best Discrete Approximation Problems}